 The slide was taken in April 1982 at Yeovilton. when the aircraft had just landed.

 (2) This slide shows two T.22's on the ramp at Yeovilton in November 1984, with WH797/851 in the foreground and WT535/852 in the background.
 These aircraft were retired from service three months later.

 (3) Taken in February 1985, this slide of WT525/855 shows it taxiing in after ultimately one of its last FRADU sorties before retirement on 1st March.
-All the T.22's were scrapped in the early 1990s, and only nose section is confirmed to survive representing the type.
+All the T.22's were scrapped in the early 1990s, and this airframe's cockpit section is the only confirmed surviving remnants of the variant.

 (4) These shots show large groups of Hunters returning to base after deployments overseas during the early-1980's.

 The first shows six aircraft, being lead by XE716/834 and contains a mixture of 4 GA.11's and 2 T.8C's.

 (5) An eight-ship formation this time, comprising 4 GA.11's and 4 T.8C's

 (6) A great shot of two former Blue Herons members, Derek Morter and Mike Sharp taxiing back side by side to the FRADU dispersal the day before Yeovilton's Air Day in August 1984.
 'MORT' is in the office of WW654/833 leading whilst Mike is in the other GA.11, WT744/868.

 Note the line-up of Wessex' in the background, taken when the Sea King was just replacing the type.

 (7 & 8) Two shots showing FRADU Hunters with components sourced from aircraft of other Air Forces across the globe.